mehtadone/PT2PTF/README.md

 If you do not have these files, you can create new ones and copy and paste them from the ProfitTrailer webpage into them.

-This will create a like for like PT Feeder appsettings file with no extra coin or market actions. **This can be used as a base to build your PT Feeder strategy from.**
+This will create a like for like PT Feeder appsettings file with no extra coin or market actions.

+**This then can be used as a base to build your PT Feeder strategy from.**

 ## Instructions.